A clever, comfortable medium van choice - fully updated in 2019

-And while a further three airbags can be optioned, the Trafic also misses out on some of the latest driver aids – such as autonomous emergency braking (AEB) – which are starting to be made available on rival models.
+And while a further three airbags can be optioned, the Trafic also misses out on some of the latest driver aids – such as autonomous emergency braking (AEB) – which are available on rival models.
 VW, for example, began fitting AEB as standard across its entire van range in mid-2017.

 Nothing changes here with the 2019 model update, either, which is even more disappointing.

 Renault Trafic standard satety and security equipment